eyedeekay/speaks/README.md

 # speaks
 an i2p power user's take on i2p.

-whereing I clumsily try to make the case for tooling that exists conceptually somwhere between "web interface" and "core development" and propose ways to grow the community of i2p power-users to the benefit of all.
+wherein I clumsily try to make the case for tooling that exists conceptually somwhere between "web interface" and "core development" and propose ways to grow the community of i2p power-users to the benefit of all.